 The most famous hot spring (without monkeys) is Nozawa onsen located near Nozawa Ski Resort in the middle of nowhere (aka, Nozawa village in Nagano).
 It’s a great place to relax, soak in some natural mineral waters, and sip some hot sake as you enjoy a snowy winter day in the comforts of a bath.

 But honestly, there’s an onsen almost anywhere in Nagano.
 Whether you’re in Nagano city or Matsumoto City, there is usually one hot spring a short bus or train ride away.

 In Togakuchi, a mountain village located one hour away from Nagano City, is a soba school.
 Nagano is famous for its zaru-soba, or buckwheat noodles.
-You cannot leave Nagano without sampling its cold, or hot buckweat noodles with some crisp and flaky tempura.
+You cannot leave Nagano without sampling its cold/hot buckwheat noodles alongside some crisp and flaky tempura.
 Hell, at Togakushi Tonkururin, a famous soba restaurant, you can learn how to make soba AND eat it all in one go.

 The Spirit of Japan

 After wandering around Matsumoto Castle, I returned to the garden entrance to find the 65th annual Obon festival dance in full motion.